 Our campus offers recently renovated classrooms.
-Our classrooms are equipped with computers, whiteboards and overhead projectors.
+The classrooms are equipped with computers, whiteboards and overhead projectors.
 Audio-visual equipment is also available for classroom use.

-7. ACBI Mission
+7a.
+ACBI Mission

-We're on a mission to be a dominant training provider in Australia by 2027 and be positioned to be a global player thereafter.
+To be a dominant training provider in Australia by 2022 and be positioned to be a global player thereafter.

-ACBI will achieve this through providing the highest quality and most relevant training to our students.

-To ensure this The Australian College of Business Intelligence will actively maintain liaisons with industry groups and Business Intelligence providers as well as its own consultation group.
+To be an industry leader in the field of training for Business Intelligence.
+AIBI will achieve this through providing the highest quality and most relevant training to our customers.
+To ensure this AIBI will actively maintain liaisons with industry groups and Business Intelligence providers as well as its own consultation group.